Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

 Andrew Benintendi At The Plate

-- In 109 games played this year, he has hit a homer in just two of them.
+- In 110 games played this season, he has hit a homer in just two of them.

-- Benintendi has had an RBI in 26 games this season (23.9%), including five multi-RBI outings (4.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Benintendi has picked up an RBI in 27 games this season (24.5%), with more than one RBI in five of those contests (4.5%).

+- He has scored in 44 games this season (40.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.